anontechnology/vault-java-sdk/README.md

   .withDecryptionKey(decryptionKey);
 ```

-#### Attributes
+## Attributes

-[Attributes](https://docs.anontech.io/glossary/datapoint/) are how the ViziVault ecosystem organizes your data.
-Every attribute consists of three main components: a user id, which represents who the data is about; a value, which is some piece of information about the user; and an attribute name, which expresses the relationship between the user and the value.
-For example, in an online retail application, there would be an attribute for shipping addresses, an attribute for billing addresses, and an attribute for credit card information.
+The ViziVault ecosystem organizes your data using the concept of [attributes](https://docs.anontech.io/glossary/attribute/).
+Every data point consists of three main components: a user id, which represents who the data is about; a value, which is some piece of information about the user; and an attribute, which expresses the relationship between the user and the value.
+For example, in an online retail application, there would be an attribute for shipping addresses, an attribute for billing addresses, an attribute for credit card information, and so on.

-#### Adding an Attribute to an entity or User
+### Adding an Attribute to an entity or User

+Attributes are stored as `key`/`value` pairs of strings.
+Both users and entities can have attributes added to them.
+Some attributes are repeatable, such that multiple values can be stored for the same user; others are not repeatable, such that adding a new value to a user will overwrite any previous values.
+You can control whether an attribute is repeatable by modifying the associated [attribute definition](/glossary/attribute-definition).

 ```java
 // Adding an attribute to a newly-created user